renatawong/renatawong.github.io/_pages/join-us.md

 **Please note**: Due to the volume of messages we receive, we are only able to respond to inquiries that align with our current interests and priorities.
 Thank you for your understanding.

-**Please note**: We reserve the right to change the rules listed herein without a prior notice.
+**Please note**: We reserve the right to change the rules listed herein without prior or further notice.